- 1 Mii amo, Sedona, Arizona

 The American Club, Kohler, Wisconsin

 In the Swiss Alps, Waldhaus Flims has been a luxurious spa retreat for European dignitaries since the mid-19th century.
 In 2016, the Belle Epoque resort shuttered its doors for a complete overhaul, to the tune of $40 million.
-Refurbished rooms honor the hotel’s heritage with natural woods, ornate furnishings and original details.
+Refurbished rooms honor the hotel’s heritage with natural woods, ornate furnishings, and original details.
 The 32,000-square-foot spa, on the other hand, is entirely modern.
 After a day hiking the numerous trails nearby, relax your muscles with a dip in one of the resort's sleek pools—there's one indoor, encased in glass, another outdoor, surrounded by stone walls—or indulge in a full body hammam treatment.

 COMO Metropolitan, London, UK

 You don’t need to escape to the country or the seaside to enhance your well-being.
 At COMO Metropolitan London, situated in Mayfair between Hyde Park and Buckingham Palace, wellness takes center stage.
-Natural light floods the zen-like guestrooms, and the hotel’s Shambhala Urban Escape spa has resident experts in energy healing, chi balancing, reflexology and even counseling.
+Natural light floods the zen-like guest rooms, and the hotel’s Shambhala Urban Escape spa has resident experts in energy healing, chi balancing, reflexology, and even counseling.
 They can help guests see their lives through a new lens—all between a morning shopping excursion and an evening at the theater.
-Even business meetings at the hotel are health bent thanks to a just-launched program that incorporates the spa’s menu of restorative meals and juices into events on property.
+Even business meetings at the hotel are health bent thanks to a program that incorporates the spa’s menu of restorative meals and juices into events on property.

 Oberoi Sukhvilas Resort & Spa, India

 In the Punjabi forests of northern India, outside of Chandigarh, Oberoi Sukhvilas Resort & Spa opened as the brand’s first wellness destination retreat in late 2016.
-This winter, the resort unveiled its spa, with Mughal-inspired design elements like reflecting fountains and courtyards.
+Last winter, the resort unveiled its spa, with Mughal-inspired design elements like reflecting fountains and courtyards.
 Ayurvedic treatments dominate the menu of programs, which range from one day to three weeks in length.
-The physician-led retreats include daily consultations, mindfulness activities, herbal applications and yoga, often on an idyllic east-facing platform overlooking the morning sun through the trees.
+The physician-led retreats include daily consultations, mindfulness activities, herbal applications, and yoga, often on an idyllic east-facing platform overlooking the morning sun through the trees.
 Another popular treatment is the hydrotherapy circuit in the resort’s Roman-inspired bath complex.
 Come nighttime, guests make their way to their rooms, done in soothing tones.
 Many take the form of tented villas, with teak floors and private pool terraces, perfect for an evening swim.